 A series of films will examine our food, energy, and culture beginning February 25 with Food, Inc., which exposes the often shocking truth about what we eat.
 Each film begins at 6 p.m. in Hopwood Auditorium with a short discussion to follow.

-The films, sponsored by the Lynchburg College Transition Group and Alliance For Energy Awareness (AFEA), are free and open to the public.
+The films, sponsored by the University of Lynchburg Transition Group and Alliance For Energy Awareness (AFEA), are free and open to the public.

 Food, Inc. February 25